Why Volunteer with NGHS?

 Be the friendly face people see when they arrive and depart from the hospital.
 Our shuttle drivers transport patients and their loved ones to and from the parking lots and hospital entrances.

 Information Desk volunteers create a warm, welcoming environment for all who enter NGHS facilities.
 They greet incomers and guide them to where they need to go.
-Volunteers operate the following information desks:
+Volunteers assist at the following information desks:

 - South Entrance – Gainesville